grants program guidelines

 Since 1986, ECF’s responsive grants invest broadly across the community and in both long-established and new organizations and community groups that seek to improve Evanston.
 Reflecting ECF’s principles from its new strategic plan, the grant guidelines emphasize a commitment to equity, explicitly building on the Foundation’s long commitment to making the community better for all.

-The application process opens on December 8, 2017; the first step is to submit a Letter of Inquiry.
+The application process opens in late November; the first step is to submit a Letter of Inquiry.

 We make investments in organizations and projects that advance the following strategic goals:

 • An Evanston that is inclusive and equitable for all

 • An empowered and engaged community that collaborates across sectors to define problems and work on solutions